2010 UCF Knights football team: Marshall

-Playing for the second-straight week on a Wednesday night in front of a national television audience, the Knights outlasted and dominated the Marshall Thundering Herd in Huntington.
-UCF has now won 6-straight games against the Thundering Herd, never losing to them as Conference USA foes.
-In a game that was delayed 68-minutes due to lightning, and in which there was no halftime, the Knights possessed the ball for over 40 minutes while the Thundering Herd held the ball for under 20.
+Playing for the second straight week on a Wednesday night in front of a national television audience, the Knights outlasted and dominated the Marshall Thundering Herd in Huntington.
+UCF had now won sixstraight games against the Thundering Herd, never losing to them as Conference USA foes.
+In a game that was delayed 68 minutes due to lightning, and in which there was no halftime, the Knights possessed the ball for over 40 minutes while the Thundering Herd held it for under 20.
 Jeff Godfrey rushed for 27 yards, and went 11-for-21 for 138 yards.
-Rob Calabrese suffered a season ending knee injury on a 2-yard touchdown run in the first quarter.
+Rob Calabrese suffered a season-ending knee injury on a 2-yard touchdown run in the first quarter.
 Ronnie Weaver rushed for 150 yards on 30 carries.
-On Marshall's third play of the second half, A. J. Bouye intercepted Brian Anderson and returned it 42-yards for a touchdown.
-UCF has now returned three interceptions for touchdowns this season, the Conference USA record is four.
+On Marshall's third play of the second half, A. J. Bouye intercepted Brian Anderson and returned it 42 yards for a touchdown.
+UCF had now returned three interceptions for touchdowns this season; the Conference USA record was four.

-Defeating the Thundering Herd, the Knights now ride an 8-game conference winning streak, tying East Carolina for the nation's fifth longest active conference winning streak.
-With the win, UCF is off to its best start since the 1998 season when the Knight's went 9–2, and which was also Daunte Culpepper's senior year.
-UCF ranks atop Conference USA in all defensive categories, and the Knight's defense ranks ninth in the country.
+Defeating the Thundering Herd, the Knights were riding an eight-game conference winning streak, tying East Carolina for the nation's fifth longest active conference winning streak.
+With the win, UCF was off to its best start since the 1998 season when the Knights went 9–2, and which was also Daunte Culpepper's senior year.
+UCF ranked atop Conference USA in all defensive categories, and the Knights' defense ranked ninth in the country.